Dual Credit Instructors

 Only completed application packets, for prospective instructors that meet the minimum requirements by our accrediting body, are reviewed by a committee, including the appropriate department chair of the course(s) requested and the academic dean.
 Any member of the review team may ask the applicant for additional information and/or documentation.

 All applicants are notified of the outcome of the review via email.
-Instructors who meet the qualification requirement in this steps are deemed “eligible” to complete the next steps.
+Instructors who meet the qualification requirement in this step are deemed “eligible” to complete the next steps.

 Newly Eligible Instructors – Prior to Teaching an OTC Course and/or Enrolling Students